wellcontent/wellcontent.github.io/_posts/2022-04-28-find-balance-as-a-content-creator.md

 ---
 layout: post
-title: "How To Find Balance As A Content Creator"
+title: "7 Helpful Tips To Actually Make Balance A Priority As A Content Creator"
 subtitle: "Struggling to find balance as a content creator?
 It can be difficult to draw the line between 'on' and 'off' time.
-This article lists how you can improve your mental wellbeing while creating content."
+This article lists 7 actionable tips how you can improve your mental wellbeing while creating content."
 background: '/img/posts/02.webp'
 ---